 Philosophy of Care

-At Harbor Care, we believe everyone deserves dignity, stability, and opportunity, guided by compassion and respect.
+At Harbor Care, we believe everyone deserves dignity, stability, and opportunity, guided by respect.
 We provide housing, healthcare, and supportive services that empower individuals and families to overcome challenges and achieve lasting well-being.
 By fostering hope and independence, we work to build stronger, more resilient communities.

 Foundational Values

 Harbor Care’s values describe how we perform in our roles and how we interact with colleagues, those we serve, and the broader community.
 By intentionally embracing and adopting actions that reflect our organizational values, we make it possible to live out our philosophy of care, mission, and vision on a daily basis.
+(See the full document.)

 Compassion